By |Published On: April 9, 2020|

 From small beginnings…

-My history with data started when I joined my first company after graduating from University where I got introduced to data, back in 1996.
+My history of data started when I joined my first company after graduating from University where I got introduced to data, back in 1996.

 The story of data by DataEco founder